theoschiff/cs-552-modern-nlp/Exercises/tutorials.md

 ### 3. Possible Problems

-1. To make sure you are commiting the files to Git LFS and not to your github repository directly (which will give you an error and stop the process), do either of the following after the last `git commit`:
+1. To make sure you are committing the files to Git LFS and not to your GitHub repository directly (which will give you an error and stop the process), do either of the following after the last `git commit`:
     - run `git lfs status` and ensure the file(s) in question appear under Git LFS objects to be committed (that they have the LFS value in parenthesis)
     - run `git lfs ls-files` and ensure the file(s) in question appear in this output.

     More on this in [this stackoverflow post](https://stackoverflow.com/questions/54451856/how-can-i-tell-if-a-file-will-be-uploaded-to-git-lfs-correctly).

-2. If you run into a problem where `git lfs status` is not listing the tracked files after the commit and before pushing, we found that depending on the system you are using, you may need to track the *complete path* to the file rather than a pattern (`"models/mymodel.pt"` instead of `"*.pt"`).
+2. If you run into a problem where `git lfs status` is not listing the tracked files after the commit and before pushing, we found that depending on the system you are using, you may need to track the *complete relative path from the repo's root to the file* rather than a pattern (*i.e.*, `"models/mymodel.pt"` instead of `"*.pt"`).

+3. If you are on Windows, you may need to use forward slashes `\` instead of back `/` when specifying paths.